Wednesday, 10 January 2024

 Moors Murders

 I have been re reading a book about the Moors murders, by Emlyn Williams.
 It came out many years ago, fairly soon after the couple were tried and imprisoned.
-Williams wrote in novelistic fashion, rather than documentary and he has been criticised for this.
+Williams wrote in novelistic fashion, rather than in a non fiction format and he has been criticised for this.
 But much of what he wrote seems to be correct, and he interviewed many people who were involved with Brady and Hindley.
 He got to know David Smith, who was Myra's brother in law and who betrayed the couple to the police.
-Hindley and Brady killed 5 children and teenagers, but Brady lured Smith to his house to help with the murder of the last victim, and David Smith while he helped to clean up after the murder, was shaken.
+Hindley and Brady killed 5 children and teenagers, but Brady lured Smith to his house to help with the murder of the last victim.
+David Smith while he helped to clean up after the murder, was shaken to his core.
 He played along but when he got out of the house, and ran home to his own flat, he and his wife Maureen decided that they had to go to the police.
 He was a tough lad who had been in trouble often with the law, but the barbaric killing horrified him.

 They found the dead body of Edward Evans, a young apprentice whom they had brought to their house the previous night and slaughtered.

 Ian had boasted to Dave about having killed other kids, and told him that he had stood on the grave of one of them, on the moors.
-Dave had not been sure whether to believe his friend but after seeing the death of Evans, he took it seriously and told the police that the bodies might well be buried on the moor.
+Dave had at first thought it was just a drunken joke on Brady's part.
+However after seeing the death of Evans, he took it seriously and told the police that other bodies might well be buried on the moor.

-Ian killed Pauline Reade a young neighbour on her way to a dance, and he and Myra concealed the murder.
+Ian's first kill was Pauline Reade a young neighbour who knew David Smith and the Hindleys.
+She was on her way to a dance, and he and Myra concealed the murder.
 He went on to kill 3 young children, and the bodies were buried on the moors.
-Then they killed the 17 year old Edward Evans, in David Smith's presence... and he was terrified but played along and helped clean up the mess.
-But as soon as he could escape, he went home to his wife and they decided to call the police.
+Then they killed the 17 year old Edward Evans, inside their house and in David Smith's presence... and he was terrified but played along and helped clean up the mess.
+But as soon as he could escape, he and Maureen called the police.

 Subscribe to: